Holiday Safety Tips for Pets

 Along with the jingle of bells, ponder these points:

-- The flicker of flame from a candle can bring a pleasing scent, but could also pose a risk with a prowling cat.
+The flicker of flame from a candle can bring a pleasing scent but could also pose a risk to a prowling cat.

 Image from Canva